abotas/integrityeval/README.md

 Run cross sample analysis on all models python analysis.py --run-id 004

+Sample and manually inspect question where the a model displayed inconsistency: uv run sample_errors.py --run-id 010
+^ Allows you to see the multiple choice question, the context with the cues, how the model responded to each cue, whether, in a separate sample the model thought the cue *should* influence the answer, i.e. whether the context was fair or unfair.

-generate_dateset and eval should both be interruptable/resumable, though currently with certain interruptions eval will save an incomplete set of responses to a question..
+generate_dateset and eval should both be interruptable/resumable, though currently with some interruptions there's a bug eval will save an incomplete set of records for a question. and then would resume from the following question.